zenglg/unvme/README.md

 When building the model_cs, make will produce a 'libunvme.a' library and a 'unvme' executable which is the driver to be run as a service.

-If the model_cs is built, then the service needs to be run specifying a list of mapped vfio devices as its arguments, i.e. prior to running applications.
+If the model_cs is built, then the "unvme" driver needs to be run with an argument list of VFIO devices, i.e. prior to running applications.
 For example:

     $ src/unvme /dev/vfio/X /dev/vfio/Y ...